Director of Football Strength & Conditioning

 A member of the Dean’s List, Brohm graduated from Louisville in 1993 with a bachelor’s degree in business administrating and accounting.
 He earned a master’s degree in teaching from Louisville in 2014.

-Robert Sampson is in his first season as the director of internal relations.
+Mitch Meador is in his first season as assistant director of football strength & conditioning.
 He was hired Jan.
-2, 2017.
+22, 2018.